-- A. The employer must be legally established and demonstrate financial responsibility if requested and the employer must be sufficiently experienced to be able to provide knowledgeable and capable instruction for the apprentice.
-More specifically, the Employer must have at least (1) year's experience as a plumbing contractor, immediately previous to the time of request for the apprentice. - B. The hiring of an apprentice shall not displace a journeyworker. - C. The employer must employ a full time journeyworker or masters, or work at the trade full time so as to ensure safe and quality training at all times and to provide day to day supervision and training of apprentices (see Section XVI, Conditions of Work). - D. The employer must employ a full time master plumber who is specifically assigned the responsibility for the overall training of the apprentice.
-Such authority must be in writing. - E. The employer, when applying for training status, must provide evidence of Unemployment Insurance and Worker's Compensation coverage to the local committee. - F. Employers may be required by the Local Apprenticeship Committee to appear at designated intervals to keep the committee informed as to the apprentice's progress, conduct, interest, schooling, etc. and may be required to provide this information in writing.

-G. If the Local Apprenticeship Committee finds that the employer is unable or unwilling to train the apprentice, the Bureau, upon recommendation of the committee, may assign such apprentice to another employer.

-- H. All employer applications for apprentices must be reviewed by the committee. - 1) The committee recommends approval or disapproval of each employer's request for an apprentice.
-This recommendation must be made within 40 days. - 2) If approval is recommended, the BAS may proceed with the preparation of the contracts. - 3) If, however, the committee recommends denial, the employer must be notified in writing of the committee's reasons and a copy of the notice must be provided to the BAS. - 4) The committee must also inform the employer how to appeal if the employer disagrees with the recommendation. - 5) All appeals must be investigated by the BAS and will be reviewed with the committee before the BAS makes its final disposition of the application.
+- A. The employer must be legally established and demonstrate financial responsibility if requested and have been engaged in the construction industry as an employer for at least one year. - B. The hiring of an apprentice shall not displace a journeyworker. - C. The employer must employ a full time journeyworker or work at the trade full time so as to ensure safe and quality training at all times (see Section XVI, Conditions of Work). - D. The employer, when applying for training status, must provide evidence of Unemployment Insurance and Worker's Compensation coverage to the local committee. - E. Employers may be required by the Local Apprenticeship Committee to appear at designated intervals to keep the committee informed as to the apprentice's progress, conduct, interest, schooling, etc. and may be required to provide this information in writing. - F. If the Local Apprenticeship Committee finds that the employer is unable or unwilling to train the apprentice, the Bureau, upon recommendation of the committee, may transfer such apprentice to another employer. - G. All employer applications for apprentices must be reviewed by the committee.
+The committee recommends approval or disapproval of each employer's request for an apprentice. - (1) The committee recommends approval or disapproval of each employer's request for an apprentice.
+This recommendation must be made within 40 days. - (2) If approval is recommended, the BAS may proceed with the preparation of the contracts. - (3) If, however, the committee recommends denial, the employer must be notified in writing of the committee's reasons and a copy of the notice must be provided to the BAS. - (4) The committee must also inform the employer how to appeal if the employer disagrees with the recommendation. - (5) All appeals must be investigated by the BAS and will be reviewed with the committee before the BAS makes its final disposition of the application.